- Competitive Analysis

 - Commercial Services

-If we were to condense everything we learned about HVAC marketing in 2017, we could narrow it down to these three statistics:
+If we were to condense everything we learned about HVAC marketing in the past year, we could narrow it down to these five statistics:

 - The average number of organic results on Google searches has dropped from 10 to 8.5

-- For every second delay in mobile page load, conversions fall by 20 percent
+- For every second delay in mobile page load, conversions fall by 20%

 - Email, website, and social media are the top three most effective marketing tools used by businesses: 54% email, 51% website, 48% social media

-Each one of these statistic is loaded with implications for your marketing plan in 2018, and we’re here to break them down into actionable insights fro your digital marketing strategy.
+Each one of these statistics is loaded with implications for your 2018 marketing plan, and we’re here to break them down into actionable insights for your digital marketing strategy.
 See the implications below, and then read on for a comprehensive guide to creating a killer HVAC digital marketing plan in 2018.

 The average number of organic results on Google searches has dropped from 10 to 8.5

+Take a look at the image below of a modern Google search result page for “plumber Washington, DC.”
+First come Google’s new Local Services ads, then PPC ads, then the local pack, and waaaaay down at the bottom are the organic search results.
 What this means for you is that it’s getting harder and harder to show up in organic search results.
-In order to counter it, you need to be investing in PPC ads (they show up at the very top for the search results page), and you need to tighten up your local SEO.
+In order to counter it, you need to be investing in Google Local Services ads for HVAC contractors and PPC ads (they show up at the very top for the search results page), and you need to tighten up your local SEO.

-For every second delay in mobile page loading time, conversions fall by 20 percent
+For every second delay in mobile page loading time, conversions fall by 20%

-Email, website, and social media are the top three most effective marketing tools used by businesses: 54% email, 51% website, 48% social media
+Email, website, and social media are the top three most effective HVAC marketing tools: 54% email, 51% website, 48% social media

 It no longer enough to JUST have a website.
 The modern consumer has at least one social media profile and subscribes to an average of approximately 40-odd email newsletters.